Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 The param marker is a key marker and indicates the implicit parameter in the Vlpt app language.

+The implicit parameter is like a slot in JS frameworks.

 #### Explicit parameter declaration in app language